AlexanderSpiridonovv/crypto-trading-sim/README.md

-# 💹 Cryptocurrency Trading Simulator
+# Cryptocurrency Trading Simulator

 A full-stack web application that simulates cryptocurrency trading in real-time.
-Users can register, log in, buy and sell cryptocurrencies using FIFO logic, and track their live holdings and profitability.
+Users can register, log in, buy and sell cryptocurrencies, track their live holdings and view their transactions.

 ---